masif2002/AZ-900-notes/README.md

 ## Availability Zones
 * Not every region in Azure support AZs
 * There are 3 types of services in Azure:
-    * **Zonal**: You deploy services to a speicific AZ and duplicate it to other AZs for backup and availability
+    * **Zonal**: You deploy services to a specific AZ and duplicate it to other AZs for backup and availability
     * **Zone-Redundant**: Azure automatically deploys across multiple AZs in the region
     * **Always Available**: Services deployed globally across multiple regions